porteratzo/TreeTool/README.md

 # NistTreeDetector
+This document describes the requirements, installation and how to run our code to detect trees and measure their diameter at breast height.

-# Requirment Installation
+# Requirements for Installation

+Run the followind commands to make sure you have the required pieces of software

-conda install jupyter
+* conda install jupyter

-conda config --add channels conda-forge
+* conda config --add channels conda-forge

-pip install opencv-contrib-python
+* pip install opencv-contrib-python

-conda install laspy
+* conda install laspy

-conda install -c conda-forge pdal python-pdal gdal
+* conda install -c conda-forge pdal python-pdal gdal

-conda install -c sirokujira python-pcl
+* conda install -c sirokujira python-pcl

-pip install pclpy
+* pip install pclpy

-conda install matplotlib
+* conda install matplotlib

-conda install pandas
+* conda install pandas

-conda install -c anaconda scipy
+* conda install -c anaconda scipy

-# **I was here: mysterious pirate**

 Fill TLS benchmarking Point clouds can be obtained here https://laserscanning.fi/results-available-for-international-benchmarking-of-terrestrial-laser-scanning-methods/